 Splitting and controlled release

-Hydraulic wedge splitter and hydraulic wedge splitter open composites without extensive chiseling.
+Hydraulic wedge splitters open composites without extensive chiseling.
 This is helpful when steel columns are released from foundations or anchor areas are opened.
 The pinpoint force reduces vibrations, which is advantageous in existing structures and in special operations.
+Where necessary, defined drill holes are prepared to insert wedges and to guide crack propagation in a predictable manner.

 Concrete separation with shears